kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

         IngressGroup feature should only be used when all Kubernetes users with RBAC permission to create/modify Ingress resources are within trust boundary.

-        If you turn your Ingress to belong a "explicit IngressGroup" by adding `group.name` annotation, other Kubernetes user may create/modify their Ingresses to belong same IngressGroup, thus can add more rules or overwrite existing rules with higher priority to the ALB for your Ingress.
+        If you turn your Ingress to belong a "explicit IngressGroup" by adding `group.name` annotation, other Kubernetes users may create/modify their Ingresses to belong to the same IngressGroup, and can thus add more rules or overwrite existing rules with higher priority to the ALB for your Ingress.

         We'll add more fine-grained access-control in future versions.